University fitness to practise proceedings – everything you need to know

 It is important to note that if you are successful in persuading your university fitness to practise panel that your fitness to practise is not impaired and you are allowed to continue with your studies, this will not automatically mean that the regulator will allow your application for registration following graduation.
 Each regulator has its own process and criteria for dealing with applications for registration and you will usually have to declare that you have been subject to fitness to practise proceedings on your application.
 This does not mean that they will automatically deny your application, although equally the regulator is not bound by the decision of the university that your fitness to practise is not impaired.
 The regulator will want to look into the detail of your particular case, usually liaising with the university for further information, and possibly asking you for more details, before making a decision about grating you registration.
 We can again assist students at this stage if further advice and support is required, but hopefully the work and approach taken at the university fitness to practise stage will lay the foundation upon which registration will be granted and a student can then pursue their chosen career.

-If you are informed that you are the subject of a fitness to practise concern at university, then please contact one of our experienced team members, who will be happy to discuss your particular situation and concerns and provide some initial advice about what we can do to help you.
+If you are informed that you are the subject of a fitness to practise concern at university, then please contact one of our experienced healthcare solicitors, who will be happy to discuss your particular situation and concerns and provide some initial advice about what we can do to help you.

 Richard Nelson LLP